freddyvelarde/pycopy/README.md

 Simple CLI script to copy content from any file into your clipboard.

+# Requeriments

+You need to have python3 and pip installed

 # Installation

 To install this script you can try this command: